cliqz-oss/ceba.js/README.md

 ## Persistence
 Usually the persistence APIs that are available in JavaScript environments are asynchronous, which could be a problem, because in native (C, C++) usually file system operations are synchronous (blocking).
 That is why Emscripten implements file system operations in-memory, to ensure that they can be executed fast and synchronously.
 To achieve persistence we must explicitly sync this in-memory FS state to disk (via some of the available or custom backends).

 Right now the way we handle persistence should probably be improved.
 It is somehow hardcoded in ```pre.js```.
 It assumes tor data directory will be in ```/torjs``` and persists periodically via indexedDB every minute.
-This almost forces to run it in a WebWorker, in the current state.

 ## Caveats/concerns